-We are pleased to present the twenty third Prospectus of Westlawn Finance Limited to our many investors and supporters generally.
+We are pleased to present the twenty fourth Prospectus of Westlawn Finance Limited to our many investors and supporters generally.

 The Company and its predecessor organisations have been in business in the Northern Rivers area of New South Wales since 1964.
-We are proudly represented by 11 offices and approximately 100 staff employed across the Westlawn Group in the areas of investments, lending, and insurance.
+We are proudly represented by 9 offices and approximately 100 employees across the Westlawn Group in the areas of investments, funds management, lending, and insurance.

 The purpose of this Prospectus is to raise funds for the operations and working capital of the Company, predominantly for our own lending to support the financial needs of businesses and individuals.
-Currently we have approximately 2,200 Noteholders/investors and over 5,600 loan customers.
+Currently we have approximately 2,100 Noteholders/investors and over 4,000 loan customers.

-The Company finished the 2022 financial year in a healthy financial position with;
+The Westlawn Group finished the 2023 financial year in a healthy financial position with;

-- · Cash reserves at year end in excess of \$36 million, - Total assets of approximately \$300 million, - · Total Noteholders/investor funds exceeding \$228 million, - Profit before income tax of approximately \$9.0 million, and - Shareholders Funds exceeding \$45 million.
+- · Cash reserves at year end in excess of \$36 million, - Total assets of approximately \$300 million, - Total Noteholders/investor funds exceeding \$225 million, - Profit before income tax of approximately \$10.7 million, and - Shareholders Funds exceeding \$43 million.